Automotive Industry Life Cycle Analysis: Shorter Timelines

 The latest automotive industry trends show that players in the market increasingly face the challenge of adapting business models, product development frameworks, supply chains and manufacturing operations in order to leverage the potential value of a fast-emerging reality.
 Further, we are seeing traditional industry players and technology vendors gearing up to drive transformational technology innovation in the industry.

 In December 2017, Jabil sponsored an Automotive and Transportation Product Development Cycles survey, focusing on the practical impact of the changing landscape on today’s automotive and transportation companies.
-In the study, we took a close look at automotive industry life cycles, trends around time-to-market, challenges in addressing innovation and the expected impact of consumer technology companies entering the industry.
+In the study, we completed an automotive industry life cycle analysis, examining trends around time-to-market, challenges in addressing innovation and the expected impact of consumer technology companies entering the industry.
 In December 2018, we conducted the Managing Automotive Technology Trends survey, asking some follow-up questions and repeating others from the original survey to determine how quickly the auto industry is transforming.
 Download the full survey report.

 Subscribe to the Jabil Blog

 Sign up for weekly updates on the latest trends, research and insight in tech, IoT and the supply chain.